JerseyTechGuy/content/win10/SetupRPI.md

     <p>We have provided a utility to provision your SD card with the Windows 10 IoT Core Insider Preview.
 The following steps can only be executed on a system running <a href="https://insider.windows.com">Windows 10</a> (build 10069 or higher).</p>
     <p>Follow these instructions to configure your SD card:</p>
     <ol class="word-wrap">
-        <li>NOTE: you will need to follow these instructions on a physical Windows machine (and not a VM) because you need access to the SD card reader.</li>
+        <li>NOTE: you will need to follow these instructions on a physical Windows machine (and not a VM) because you need access to the SD card reader.
+It is possible to use a VM through VMWare as you can mount a USB SD card dongle and access an SD card this way but the preferred method would be via a physical machine.</li>
         <li>Please download the package "Windows 10 IoT Core Insider Preview Image for Raspberry Pi 2" from the Microsoft Connect <a href="http://connect.microsoft.com/windowsembeddedIoT/Downloads/DownloadDetails.aspx?DownloadID=57782" target="_blank">here</a>.
 If you see a blank page or no downloads listed, please make sure you are signed into Microsoft Connect by looking at your login information at top right part of the screen.
 If you did not sign up to the Microsoft Connect program, please refer to the instructions in the "What you need" section above.</li>
         <li>Make a local copy of the flash.ffu contained in the downloaded package "Windows 10 IoT Core Insider Preview Image for Raspberry Pi 2".</li>
         <li>Insert an SD card into your SD card reader.</li>